 1. I Hide Nothing

 It’s incredibly freeing to be an open book.
-Speaking of book, my boyfriend knows all about mine, Unfaithfully Yours: Confessions of a Cheating Bitch and while it was difficult to swallow at first, he’s now understanding of my past and trusts me completely.
+Speaking of book, my boyfriend knows all about mine, Unfaithfully Yours: Confessions of a Cheating Bitch (currently on tour at Indie Chick Lit) and while it was difficult to swallow at first, he’s now understanding of my past and trusts me completely.

 2. I’m More Direct